 Avoid using Wifi

-Use ethernet and not WiFi.
+- Use ethernet and not WiFi.
 The wireless medium can cause issues with the call quality and hence must be avoided.
-Use LAN wired connection instead of wireless.
+Use a LAN wired connection instead of wireless.

 Number of devices

-If you are using WiFi, ensure the number of devices operating on the same channel is as minimal as possible.
-Many devices sharing the same network causes a reduction in individual device's efficiency.
+- If you are using WiFi, ensure the number of devices operating on the same channel is as minimal as possible.
+Many devices sharing the same network cause a reduction in individual devices' efficiency.

-Use high bandwidth internet connection as lower bandwidth, adds to the inherent latency involved in algorithmic processing, network traversal etc.
+- Using high bandwidth internet connection as lower bandwidth adds to the inherent latency involved in algorithmic processing, network traversal, etc.

 Check your router's configuration

-If you have addressed the above issues and continue to have jitter related impact on your voice quality, try configuring your router with QoS rules to prioritize traffic on the UDP ports ranging from 10000-20000.
+- If you have addressed the above issues and continue to have a jitter-related impact on your voice quality, try configuring your router with QoS rules to prioritize traffic on the UDP ports ranging from 10000-20000.

 Prefer wired headsets over Bluetooth ones

-Modem preference: Go for a modern, well-equipped PC with sufficient RAM.
-Try to have a moderate tab usage (too many tabs eats up your RAM)
+- Go for a modern, well-equipped PC with sufficient RAM.
+Try to have moderate tab usage (too many tabs eats up your RAM)